Flux-pulse-assisted Readout of a Fluxonium Qubit: Quasi-static Flux Noise

 \section{Quasi-static Flux Noise}

 Although the fluxonium qubit benefits from long coherence times partially afforded by the first-order insensitivity to flux noise at the sweet-spot, our proposed protocol requires flux-pulsing to a bias point that has an increased susceptibility to flux noise.
-Additionally, Ref.~\cite{sun2023characterization} showed that the dominant noise mechanism in fluxonium qubits transitions from dielectric loss to 1/$f$ noise for frequencies at and below about $\omega \approx 2k_{B}T_{\mathrm{eff}}\slash\hbar$, with quasi-static 1/$f$ noise, varying from one pulse sequence to the next, resulting in dephasing \cite{bylander2011dynamical}.
+The prevalent quasi-static 1/$f$ noise, varying from one pulse sequence to the next, results in qubit dephasing \cite{bylander2011dynamical}.
 While additional dephasing during readout is irrelevant as a strong measurement inherently dephases the qubit, we need to verify that the flux-pulse-assisted measurement performance is not limited by potential flux noise.